 Google Street View allows an appraiser to see the property from the street.
-Google Maps even has a 3D option so that you can “fly” around the property as if you were a drone.
+Google Maps even has a 3D option to “fly” around the property as if you were a drone.

 With the constant release of new data sources, accuracy becomes less and less of an issue.

-And with the availability of new data, desktop appraisals become more and more popular.
+And with the availability of new data, desktop appraisals have become more and more popular.

-When comparing a desktop to a full appraisal, the benefits might not be apparent.
-But, they have their perks.
+The benefits might not be apparent when comparing a desktop to a full appraisal.
+But they have their perks.

-Desktop appraisals serve best as a way to get a quick estimate of value.
+Desktop appraisals best serve as a way to get a quick value estimate.

 They are much cheaper than a full appraisal, and the turnaround time is much quicker.

-The price and turnaround time of a desktop appraisal can be as low as half of a full appraisal.
+A desktop appraisal’s price and turnaround time can be as low as half a full appraisal.